 What is in this leaflet

-This leaflet answers some common questions about mifepristone, contained within the MS-2 Step pack.
+This leaflet answers some common questions about misoprostol tablets contained within the MS-2 Step pack.
 It does not contain all the available information.
 It does not take the place of talking to your doctor.

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you being given mifepristone against the expected benefits it will have for you.
+Your doctor has weighed the risks of you being given misoprostol tablets against the expected benefits it will have for you.